School of Education Grants, Scholarships, and Loans

 Serving the City Tuition Discount

-A 25% tuition discount for full-time employees, teachers, and/or day-to-day substitute teachers in public or private Chicago schools.
-A copy of your certificate and CPS badge, or a letter from the principal of the school is required.
-This information must be submitted to the Admissions Office.
-The tuition discount cannot be combined with any other partnerships, scholarships, or discounts that may be offered to you from North Park.
+All full-time employees, teachers, and/or day-to-day substitute teachers in public or private Chicago schools—including Chicago Public Schools—are eligible for a 25% tuition discount* for graduate courses.
+A copy of your certificate and CPS badge, or a letter from the principal of the school, is required.
+You must submit this information to the Office of Graduate Admissions.
+The tuition discount cannot be combined with any other partnerships, scholarships, or discounts that North Park may offer.

 Leadership in Education

-A 25% tuition discount available for students who enroll in the master of arts in educational leadership (MAEL) program.
+A 25% tuition discount is available for students who enroll in the Master of Arts in Educational Leadership (MAEL) program.
 The tuition discount cannot be combined with any other partnerships, scholarships, or discounts that may be offered to you from North Park.